A Radiant Girl

 A Radiant Girl (Une jeune fille qui va bien) is a 2021 French drama film written and directed by Sandrine Kiberlain in her feature directorial debut.
 The film stars Rebecca Marder as a young Jewish girl aspiring to become an actress during the occupation of France.
-The film premiered in the International Critics' Week section of the 2021 Cannes Film Festival, where it competed for the Caméra d'Or.
+The film premiered in the Critics' Week section of the 2021 Cannes Film Festival, where it competed for the Caméra d'Or.

 Premise

 In 1942, 19-year-old Irène is a young Jewish girl living in Paris.
 She has a passion for theatre and dreams of becoming an actress.
 Irène rehearses Marivaux's L'Épreuve to prepare for an entrance exam to the conservatory.